contains the active ingredient clarithromycin

 Taking other medicines

-Some medicines may affect the way Kalixocin works.
-These include the following medicines:
+Some medicines may affect the way Kalixocin works or may be affected by it.
+These

 digoxin, quinidine, disopyramide (used to treat heart failure)